SreeranjaniD/RESGAN/README.md

 # Modified Pix2Pix architecture for StarCraft video remastering in PyTorch

 Contributors:
-Sandeep Kumar Remani, Sreeranjani Didugu
+Sreeranjani Didugu, Sandeep Kumar Remani

 We would like to sincerely thank the authors of Pix2Pix for using their open-sourced source code in PyTorch.